Individual Special Enrollment Period (SEP) Requirements

 SHARE:

-Published: 05.29.2024
+Published: 02.26.2026

 When submitting Special Enrollment Period (SEP) documentation, carriers require proof that indicates the exact reason of the qualifying event and the event date.
+Listed below are some common examples.

-For loss of coverage, a Certificate of Creditable Coverage (COCC) alone will not suffice as it does not indicate the exact reason for the loss of coverage.
+For loss of group coverage, a Certificate of Creditable Coverage (COCC) alone will not suffice as it does not indicate the exact reason for the loss of coverage.
 If the member is submitting a COCC, additional supporting documentation must be submitted.

 It must be on company letterhead/official documentation indicating the following: